jdx/mise/docs/getting-started.md

 ```

 :::tip
-Use `mise x -- node -v` or set a shell alias in your shell's rc file like `alias rx="mise x --"` to save some keystrokes.
+Use `mise x -- node -v` or set a shell alias in your shell's rc file like `alias x="mise x --"` to save some keystrokes.
 :::

 ## Alternate Installation Methods